-Some days, I wonder if I will ever get a life back.
+Some days, I wonder if I will ever get my life back.
 Like, you know, being able to relax a bit, and indulging in spending more than five seconds in the bathroom.

-I’m not going to lie: raising a baby is probably the hardest job I have ever had.
-It beats being on call 24/7 for a political party or standing around in the cold selling flowers in front of a LCBO (yes, I had shitty jobs in the past).
+I’m not going to lie, raising a baby is probably the hardest job I have ever had.
+It beats being on call 24/7 for a political party or standing around in the cold selling flowers in front of an LCBO (yes, I had shitty jobs in the past).

 I just want Mark to be happy.
-Sure, he is going to cry once in a while, but I hate the constant whining, sobbing, drama, crankiness, fusiness.
+Sure, he is going to cry once in a while, but I hate the constant whining, sobbing, drama, crankiness, and fussiness.
 Okay, maybe it’s not “constant” but it certainly feels like it some days.

 I don’t mind completing the “baby duties”, such as feeding, bathing, changing, entertaining, teaching, playing, cutting nails and hair, cleaning, etc. Sure, it’s tiring and somewhat repetitive but I feel like I accomplish something.

 What I hate is trying to keep a fussy six-month-old baby busy.
 There is only so much you can do with a baby.
 You can’t play for too long, they get tired and frustrated.
 You can’t really do your usual tasks and include the baby in them—they demand a lot of attention and you have to stop whatever you were doing every five seconds.
 So you are left frustrated because you can’t exactly just sit around all day with the baby in your arm.